The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 an individually recognised overseas scheme that is not an umbrella scheme, or a sub-fund of any other individually recognised overseas scheme (defined in FSMA 2000, s 272)

-a recognised collective investment scheme constituted in another EEA state that is not an umbrella scheme, or a sub-fund of any other recognised collective investment scheme constituted in another EEA state (see FSMA 2000, s 264)
+a recognised collective investment scheme constituted in an EEA state that is not an umbrella scheme, or a sub-fund of any other recognised collective investment scheme constituted in another EEA state (see FSMA 2000, s 264)

 (with effect from 1 April 2020) a ‘qualifying pension fund’ (broadly, a pension fund established in the UK or an EU member state, where the contributions to the fund are (a) spread over a range of investments, and (b) made solely by beneficiaries of the fund who bear the investment risk (ie a defined contribution scheme)